 Wool, unless coated with Scotchgard or some other fabric protectant will absorb a lot of moisture and may even warp.
 However, it will stay relatively warm, so if you have a cheap jacket that you wear more for its warmth, don’t be afraid.
 A nylon puffer would probably be a bit more practical (and lightweight), especially if you aren’t used to dealing with cold.posted over 7 years ago

 5 points - Vote her photos into the Style Gallery

 1 point - Post a comment on her photos

 When 32348 reaches 200 Chic Points, she will be in the Style Council!

 Wool is awesome, because it’s classic and it is one of the only materials that still locks in warmth when wet.
 Puffers tend to be just bulky; unless you’re really doing a snow sport (sledding, skiing, etc) wool will get you through everything.
-And I agree with oyitsjess; layers!posted about 4 years ago
+And I agree with oyitsjess; layers!posted over 7 years ago